 Do I need a travel agent?

 Greece is not hard to plan and book yourself.
-Once you’ve got an idea of where you want to go and what you want to see and do you book the hotels, transports and activities as well as your flights of course.
+Once you’ve got an idea of where you want to go and what you want to see and do, you book the hotels, transport and activities as well as your flights of course.

 Is a Cruise the best way to see Greece?

 Doing a small cruise in a yacht or small ship can be a wonderful way to explore the Greek Islands, especially as they usually dock in ports and towns that are inaccessible to big ships.
-It’s especially good if you use a Greek owned and operated company such as Variety so you have a Greek crew and Greek food and a fully immersive experience.
+It’s especially good if you use a Greek-owned and operated company, such as Variety, so you have a Greek crew, Greek food, and a fully immersive experience.
+If you do book with them, use the promo code ( pop it in comments on their booking form) A1401 for 10% off!

-Cruising on a huge ship can sound tempting but the reality is you will see the least authentic places and with thousands of others all at the same time – often over 15,000 people!
-There can be up to 6 or 7 ships in port in Santorini and Mykonos on any given day and the social and environmental impacts are significant.
+Cruising on a huge ship can sound tempting, but the reality is you will see the least authentic places and be with thousands of others all at the same time—often over 15,000 people!
+Up to 4 or 5 ships can be in port in Santorini and Mykonos on any given day, and the social and environmental impacts are significant.

 Transport